 About me

-A fully qualified and experienced, MBACP registered Counsellor and Psychotherapist working in private practice since 2009.
-I offer both short (6-12 sessions) and longer-term counselling and psychotherapy to individuals, couples and families.
-With a diverse range of therapeutic experience - I am based just a few minutes from Goodge Street Underground Station WC1, and Waterloo Stations SE1.
-I also operate a practice in the Kings Cross and London Bridge areas.
+A fully qualified and experienced, MBACP registered Counsellor and Psychotherapist working in private practice since 2009 – I offer both short and longer-term counselling and psychotherapy to individuals, couples/other relationships, and families.
+As a member of BACP I adhere strictly to the British Association of Counselling and Psychotherapy Code of Ethics, and pride myself on practicing to the highest ethical standards.

 With an honest and open approach, I provide a confidential, supportive and safe space - where people can discuss and explore their personal issues, their choices, their behaviours, their thoughts, their beliefs and feelings - without fear of judgement, reproach or discrimination.
+At the heart of my work is a belief in the importance of relationship, safety and trust as the foundation for meaningful therapeutic change.

 Training, qualifications & experience